hyperledger/besu-docs/docs/HowTo/Configure/Consensus-Protocols/IBFT.md

     ]
     ```

-Copy the RLP encoded data to the `extraData` in the genesis file.
+Copy the RLP encoded data to the `extraData` property in the genesis file.

 ### Block Time